lfm-dev/RSSLauncher/README.md

 * Organize your feeds by categories
 * Launch commands using a feed item URL
 * Store old items on a local DB (sqlite3)
-* Exclude items based on a list of ignored words
+* Exclude items based on a list of blacklisted words